sloria/environs/CONTRIBUTING.md

 ## Setting up for development

-- Create and activate a new virtual environment
+- Create and activate a new Python 3 virtual environment
 - `pip install -e '.[dev]'`
-- (Optional but recommended) If you're using a Python 3.6 virtual environment, install the pre-commit hooks, which will format and lint your git staged files:
+- (Optional but recommended) Install the pre-commit hooks, which will format and lint your git staged files:

 ```